Earthquakes on May 3, 2026

 35.0 km---✓ ReviewedUSGS →

-A magnitude 2.7 seismic event took place 75 km SSE of False Pass, Alaska on May 3, 2026 at 20:19 UTC.
-It arrived roughly 1 hours after a larger magnitude 4.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
-The epicenter is at 54.246°, -162.905°.
+On May 3, 2026, worldwide seismic activity registered a magnitude 2.7 earthquake 75 km SSE of False Pass, Alaska at 20:19 UTC.
+Coming 1 hours after a magnitude 4.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 35.0 km, the event was shallow crustal.
+Coordinates: 54.246°, -162.905°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03